The Internship Programme of German Business empowers students and young graduates to gain first work experience in leading German

 companies in Germany.
-By doing so, the Internship Programme contributes to practical trainings and further education of young and cosmopolitan people who are willing to think out of the box and shape the economic development of their home countries.
+By doing so, the Internship Programme of German Business contributes to practical trainings and further education of young people who are willing to think out of the box and shape the economic development of their home countries.

-The Internship Programme of German Business for the Countries of the Western Balkans was initiated after the assassination of Serbia’s first democratically elected Prime Minister Dr. Zoran Djindjic by the German Eastern Business Association (OA) and the Federal Ministry of Economic Cooperation and Development (BMZ).
+The Internship Programme of German Business was initiated after the assassination of Serbia’s first democratically elected Prime Minister Dr. Zoran Djindjic by the German Eastern Business Association (OA) and the Federal Ministry of Economic Cooperation and Development (BMZ).

 Zoran Djindjic lived various years as a dissent in Germany where he also did his PhD and got very well integrated in Germany’s political, societal and business life.
 Upon his return to Serbia in 1989, he always referred to Germany as a role model regarding its successful transformation to a democratic and market-orientated country as well as for its remembering policy culture.

 Throughout his political career he specifically remained a close friend of German Business, which always supported his transitional reforms in Serbia.
 After his assassination in March 2003, German Business decided to take on the responsibility of at least one of Djindjic’s philosophical milestones.

 For Zoran Djindjic, young people and their education, experience and motivation were the greatest potential of any country and play a key role in the peaceful process of Europeanization and democratization.
 The Internship Programme of German Business, with its clear focus on education and training of young people, follows the ideas of the pro-European Serbian Prime Minister.